oracle/kvm-guest-drivers-windows/NetKVM/Protocol/README.txt

 9. Verify network packets statistics of VF in 2-netdev model.
 10.Implement queue mechanism for both Tx and Rx?
 This protocol driver is different from the normal protocol driver, whether supporting queue is to be investigated.
-11.Deal with remaining data for NetKVM DPC routine after switching from VirtIO to VF.
+11.Deal with flying network data in NetKVM DPC routine when switching between VirtIO and VF, and this requires synchronization between the VirtIO driver and the protocol driver(VF driver).

 History